 - 1 1/2 cups chopped fresh banana

 - Add all of the pudding ingredients into a blender or food processor and blend until smooth.
-Add your choice of sweetener, little by little, until it's as sweet as you'd like it to be.
+Next, add your choice of sweetener, little by little, until it's as sweet as you'd like it to be.

-- Fill up popsicle molds and freeze at least 8 hours.
-Run cold water over the molds to release the popsicles.
+- Fill up popsicle molds and freeze for at least 8 hours.
+Then, run cold water over the molds to release the popsicles.

 If your non-dairy milk is already sweetened, you might not need as much extra sweetener.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.